-As of June 30, 2010, we had an outstanding term loan with a principal balance of \$34.2 million and a revolving credit line pursuant to which we can borrow up to an additional \$140.0 million.
-As of such date, we had drawn \$41.8 million from our revolving credit line.
-As of June 30, 2010, we also had outstanding notes to sellers arising from numerous acquisitions in the total principal amount of \$19.5 million.
+As of June 30, 2011, we had an outstanding term loan with a principal balance of \$30.2 million and a revolving credit line pursuant to which we can borrow up to an additional \$190.0 million.
+As of June 30, 2011, we had drawn \$66.6 million from our revolving credit line.
+As of such date, we also had outstanding notes to sellers arising from numerous acquisitions in the total principal amount of \$11.0 million.
 As a result of our debt:

-- · we may not have sufficient liquidity to respond to business opportunities, competitive developments and adverse economic conditions; - · we may not have sufficient liquidity to fund all of these costs if our revenue declines or costs increase; and - we may not have sufficient funds to repay the principal balance of our debt when due.
+- · we may not have sufficient liquidity to respond to business opportunities, competitive developments and adverse economic conditions; - we may not have sufficient liquidity to fund all of these costs if our revenue declines or costs increase; and - we may not have sufficient funds to repay the principal balance of our debt when due.